DiamondLightSource/authz/docs/references/permissionables-bundle.md

 Proposal attributes are exposed at `diamond.data.proposals`.
 They are provided as a mapping where the key is `number` of the Proposal with value objects containing:

-- A list of `number`s of the Sessions which occured under this proposal
+- A list of `number`s of the Sessions which occurred under this proposal

 An example struct is shown below: